delph123/compare-react-graphql-clients/README.md

 * Write README.md
 * Change server keys to UUIDs
-* Migrate useReduxQuery to useReactiveVar instead of useState (global store)
 * Migrate useReduxQuery to Redux
 * Create a use-case for @client query and client-side schema
 * Add Babel compilation for GraphQL queries & write queries as .graphql